apache/nuttx/configs/sam4s-xplained/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-  Each SAM4L Xplained Pro configuration is maintained in a sub-directory and can be selected as follow:
+  Each SAM4S Xplained configuration is maintained in a sub-directory and can be selected as follow:

     cd tools
-    ./configure.shsam4l-xplained/<subdir>
+    ./configure.shsam4s-xplained/<subdir>
     cd -
     . ./setenv.sh